Tips for Organizations

 Text-to-join is a way for members to join groups and get connected with your organization by sending a text from their phone.
 This method is quick to set up, easy to use, and simple to announce.

-Registration links allow you to not only ask a member to join your group, but also optionally have them fill out a customized form to gather additional information you need when they join the group.
+Registration pages allow you to not only ask a member to join your group, but also optionally have them fill out a customized form to gather additional information you need when they join the group.
 Or, send registration forms to existing members to gather new or update existing information on file.